Verifying the output of quantum optimizers with ground-state energy lower bounds: Implementation of the chordal branch-and-bound method

 Moreover, we also allow for additional triangle constraints between two-body correlations belonging to bigger blocks.
 In particular, we add them in an iterative way, as shown in Ref.~\cite{rendl2008solving}, until the improvement on the lower bound is smaller than some numerical precision.
 In most cases we tested, there was actually no need to introduce these additional constraints.

-\subsubsection{Upper bound}
+\subsection{Upper bound}

-For the upper bound one needs a good guess for a spin configurations that is close to the ground state energy.
-Here we develop an improvement over the method proposed in Ref.~\cite{rendl2008solving}.
-A nice feature of the method is that it extracts an upper bound directly from the moment matrix that is obtained by solving the SDP to get the lower bound.
+For the upper bound one needs a good guess for a spin configurations that is close to the ground-state energy.
+In our case, this is straightforward: from the moment matrices $\Gamma^{\ast (\nu)}_l$ obtained from the solution of the SDP \eqref{eq:relaxchordal}, construct the configuration $\vec{\sigma}^{\ast}$ where each spin $\sigma_i^{\ast}$ is aligned according to the sign of the entry corresponding to the expectation value $\langle \sigma_i \rangle$.
 Intuitively, this can be seen as a way to obtain the spin configurations ``closest'' to the optimal (but typically unphysical) solution achieved by the relaxation.

-Our method has a very simple interpretation: assign the deterministic value to the spin $s_i$ corresponding to the sign of the expectation value $\langle \sigma_i \rangle$ as obtained by the optimization performed to obtain the lower bound.
-Let us explain it in more detail: take $\Gamma_l^{(\nu)}$ to be the moment matrices resulting from the lower bound optimization for clique $l$.
-This matrix always contains the sub-matrix $\Gamma_l^{(1)}$, involving the variables occurring already at level $1$, namely that generated by the set of variables $\lbrace 1,C_l \rbrace$. $\Gamma_l^{(1)}$ is a $(n_l +1) \times (n_l +1)$ matrix, where $n_l$ stands form the number of spins contained in the clique $C_l$ (compare also the examples in Eqs.~\eqref{eq:example_blocks1} and \eqref{eq:example_blocks2}).
+A nice feature of our strategy for the upper bound is that it basically adds no extra computational cost as it is derived directly from the moment matrix that is obtained by solving the SDP.